Submit Article

 What Were the Facts of This Case?

-The appeals were heard together because both raised the same sentencing-framework issue.
-Syed Fathuddin Putra bin Syed A Rahman (“Syed”) was a Malaysian national aged 31.
-He pleaded guilty to two charges: (1) being concerned in the delivery of 262.313kg of duty-unpaid cigarettes (an offence under s 128H, referred to as the “Delivery Charge”); and (2) storing 421.344kg of duty-unpaid cigarettes (an offence under s 128I(1)(a)(ii), referred to as the “Storage Charge”).
-Syed consented to four additional charges being taken into consideration for sentencing, including GST-related charges corresponding to the two main charges and further cigarette-related charges.
+The two appeals were brought by Syed Fathuddin Putra bin Syed A Rahman ("Syed") and Bhawal Sourov ("Bhawal").
+Syed, a 31-year-old Malaysian national, pleaded guilty to one charge of being concerned in the delivery of 262.313kg of duty unpaid cigarettes under section 128H of the Customs Act ("Delivery Charge"), and another charge of storing 421.344kg of duty unpaid cigarettes under section 128I(1)(a)(ii) of the Customs Act ("Storage Charge").
+Syed consented to four other charges being taken into consideration for sentencing.

 How Did the Court Analyse the Issues?